Restoration & Renovation

 As part of the restoration of the Carriage House, the Kansas City Museum Foundation commissioned former astronaut candidate and artist Ed Dwight to design and fabricate The Loula Long Combs & Tom Bass Memorial Weathervane.
 A striking 60″ x 70″ piece crafted from copper, bronze, ceramic, and wood, the weathervane is on temporary display in Corinthian Hall while it awaits permanent installation on the cupola of the Carriage House when its restoration is complete.

-The image shown in this post is from architect Henry Hoit’s original architectural drawing of the Carriage House, circa 1908.
+The image shown at the top of this page is from architect Henry Hoit’s original architectural drawing of the Carriage House, circa 1908.

 As construction begins, more information will be updated on the Museum’s website.